 Aerospace Application

 In aerospace applications, PCBs are required to be precise and durable, just as they are in automotive applications.
-A rigid PCB may endure enough stress to become damaged during a jet or rocket’s atmospheric journey due to the high level of turbulence that the jet or rocket experiences.
-This is why most aerospace manufacturers use flexible PCBs, which are light, compact, and vibration resistant.
+A rigid PCB may endure enough stress to become damaged during a jet or a rocket’s atmospheric journey due to high level of turbulence that the jet or rocket experiences.
+This is why most aerospace manufacturers use flexible PCBs that are light, compact, and vibration resistant.

 Besides being exceptionally durable, aerospace PCBs need to be extremely precise and high-functioning and manufactured for optimal functionality to prevent technical problems.
 Aerospace technology electronics must perform perfectly since they play a crucial role in the safety of vehicles and their crews.